-You don’t have to be a digital marketer to know that slow loading pages are annoying — you just have to stare at a loading screen for more than three seconds.
+You don’t have to be a digital marketer to know slow loading pages are annoying.
+You just have to stare at a loading screen for more than three seconds.

-Page speed (and its sister term site speed, the average of several page load speeds across the site) is the first element of your site a customer interacts with, and you never get a second chance at a first impression.
+Page speed (and its sister term site speed, the average of several page load speeds across the site) is the first element of your site a customer interacts with.
+You never get a second chance at a first impression.

 So how can you fix your slow loading pages to give customers the experience they demand and deserve?